tuist/handbook/handbook/security/risk-management-policy.md

 | President/CEO | Ultimately responsible for the acceptance and/or treatment of any risks to the organization. |
 | Chief Information Officer | Can approve the avoidance, remediation, transference, or acceptance of any risk cited in the Risk Register. |
 | IT Manager / Systems Engineer | Shall be responsible for the identification and treatment plan development of all Information Security related risks.
 This person shall be responsible for communicating risks to top management and adopting risk treatments in accordance with executive direction. |

-## Version history

-The version history of this document can be found in Tuist's [handbook](https://github.com/tuist/handbook) repository.

 ## APPENDIX A - Risk assessment process